 Great idea!
-I love cocktail meatballs, and these sweet and spicy Hawaiian chicken meatballs would be a huge hit!
+I love cocktail meatballs, and these sweet and spicy Hawaiian meatballs would be a huge hit!

-You know your toddler’s spice tolerance better than I do but I can say that my 2 year old loved the Hawaiian chicken meatballs and the sauce.
+You know your toddler’s spice tolerance better than I do but I can say that my 2 year old loved the Hawaiian meatballs and the sauce.

 - 1 lb extra lean ground chicken